marialyk77/Avocado_Sales/README.md

 There were no null or empty values.

-Duplicates were found in the Index column, so a new index column was added.
+Duplicates were found in the Index column, so a new index column was added to ensure uniqueness and data integrity.

 Column data types were corrected.
 The column [Total Volume] was attributed as a whole number, given that avocados are normally sold in single units and not by weight.